-This Procedure is the only applicable appeals procedure and forms the entire agreement between each athlete wishing to be selected for the BCP and British Curling (together, "the Parties").
+This Procedure is the only applicable appeals procedure and forms the entire agreement between each athlete wishing to be selected for the BCP and BC (together, "the Parties").
 The Parties agree not to commence, continue, or maintain any legal challenge to any matter covered by this policy before any court of law.
 The Parties will treat all decisions under this Procedure as final and binding upon them.

-The British Curling appeals procedure consists of an external appeal panel convened by Sport Resolutions UK (SRUK) to consider the grounds and merits of the appeal.
+The BC appeals procedure consists of two stages:

+- Stage 1.
+An internal appeal panel to consider the grounds and merits of the appeal.
+Where the selection relates to the British Curling Programme (Olympic & Paralympic). - Stage 2.
+An external appeal panel convened by Sport Resolutions UK (SRUK) to consider the grounds and merits of the appeal.